 - What is the expected delivery period on my medication?

-The average delivery time is 7-10 business days.
-Affordabledrugs.comstrives to fill your order within two business days of receiving it.
-We guarantee that all shipments will arrive within 21 business days of being shipped or you have the option for a free re-shipment or refund.
+The average delivery time is 2-3 weeks.
+Affordabledrugs.com strives to fill your order within two business days of receiving it.
+We guarantee that all shipments will arrive within 30 days of being shipped or you have the option for a re-shipment at no additional cost, if the product is not received.
+For international orders the shipping guarantee is 6 weeks.
 This shipping guarantee is only valid for certain countries and for up to 90 days from the time the order is placed.
 Please ask us for more information.

 - What are generic drugs?

 Generic drugs are chemically identical to their brand name counterpart drug in safety, strength, and quality.

 - Are generic drugs as safe as their brand name counterpart drugs in the countries they are sourced from?

 Some of the leading generic manufacturers include but are not limited to Apotex, Novopharm (Teva), Cipla, Ranbaxy and Genpharm.

 - Are generic drugs as effective as their brand name counterpart drugs?